 - if there is not enough room on the form for your nominees, you provide an extra sheet of paper.
 You must quote your National Insurance number, sign and date the extra sheet.

 If you have more than one pension record, your form applies to all of them.
-If you do not want this, let us know in writing.
+If you do not want this, contact us

 We are unable to accept your form if there are alterations or parts crossed out.
 If you do make a mistake, you must complete a new form.